Richard Gilmour: Priesthood

-In 1857, Gilmour was appointed pastor of St. Patrick's Parish in Cincinnati, where he erected a parochial school.
-He served as a professor at Mount St. Mary's Seminary of the West in Cincinnati from 1868 to 1869 before being named pastor of St. Joseph's Parish in Dayton, Ohio.
+In 1857, Gilmour was appointed pastor of St. Patrick's Church in Cincinnati, succeeding Father James Frederick Wood (who had been appointed Bishop of Philadelphia).
+As pastor, he established a parochial school.
+Gilmour then briefly served as a professor at Mount St. Mary's Seminary of the West in Cincinnati (1868–1869).
+During this time, he published an English translation of a French book entitled Bible History.
+In 1869, he was appointed pastor of St. Joseph's Church in Dayton, where he remained until becoming a bishop.